 Maheshwar tells a lucid story that is intricately woven by its traditional weaver community around the pious river Narmada and the glory of its most famous rulers, the Maratha-Holkar dynasty.
 With a great architectural heritage, one of India’s finest weaving traditions, and a serene Narmada flowing by, Maheshwar is a cultural hotspot in central India.
 In this article, I’m sharing these three distinct (yet integrated) aspects of Maheshwar that I love so much!

 When HSBC agreed to partner with ACCESS on an ambitious project to revitalize the handloom sector in India, I got my first opportunity to visit this quaint little town on the banks of Narmada.
-I was there to study the issues of the weaver community so that we could work on a long term strategy to revitalize the handloom cluster.
+I was there to study the issues of the weavers-community so that we could work on a long term strategy to revitalize the handloom cluster.
 But I was up for a pleasant surprise, especially the sight of the fort by the river.
 Though I had heard about the place before, it turned out to be way beyond my expectations.
 Since then, I have been there a number of times, and each time, I have loved the vibes of the place.

-If you are interested in more such off-beat travel experiences, read: Stepwells of India | Chiang Mai | Death Railway | Pink City Rickshaws | Hauz Khas Village | Kutch.
+{If you are interested in more such off-beat travel experiences, read: Death Railway (Thailand) ||| Stepwells of India}

 Glorious past of Maheshwar

 Except for the fort side, Maheshwar doesn’t seem too ancient.
-It looks like any other small town in India, with small houses, unplanned neighbourhoods, and crowded market places.
+With small houses, unplanned neighbourhoods, and crowded market places, it looks like any other small town in India.
 But the fort side is distinctly different with a lot of heritage monuments and the vibes that you get from the antiquity.

 In fact, Maheshwar is so ancient that it has mentions in Hindu epics of Ramayana and Mahabharata as ‘Mahismati’ (yes, the same name as used in the blockbuster movie Bahubali).
 Through the ages, it came under all the greatest rulers of India, like the Mauryas, Guptas, Harshavardhana, Delhi sultanate, Mughals, Marathas and lastly, under the British.
 Of course, in the modern era, it falls within the boundary of newly created state of Madhya Pradesh.